 If you enjoy unique reading experiences and exploring their essence, this is a debut novel worth unravelling.
 To gain a richer understanding, read up on Middle Eastern folklore before or alongside it.
 Also, if you don’t know Pakhto, have a reliable translating app at the ready…

 And continue your journey on Book Breath.
-Why not learn how important the right point of view is to storytelling?
+Why not learn how important the right point of view is to creative writing?